mdaly86/Small-Business-Cyber-Tool/README.md

 Small business cyber tool (SBCT) is a powerful forensic tool designed to check the environments basic security measures to help protect against cyber threats.
-Small business customers with limited security resources /budget can use this tool to better understand risks.
+Small business customers with limited security resources /budget can use this tool to better understand level of risk.

 # Key Highlights :mag_right: